hagward/vasttrafik-react/README.md

-# VästtrafikReact
+# Reaktiv Västtrafik

-A reactive web app for finding trips with Västtrafik.
+A progressive web app for finding trips in Gothenburg.